daljitdokal/aws-certifications/README.md

 AWS Fargate is a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.

 ## Module 3
+### AWS global infrastructure
+#### Availability Zone:
+An Availability Zone is a single data center or a group of data centers within a Region.
+Availability Zones are located tens of miles apart from each other.
+This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
+However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

+#### Edge locations
+An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.

+#### Ways to interact with AWS services
+- AWS Management Console:  web-based interface
+- AWS Command Line Interface (AWS CLI): API requests
+- Software development kits (SDKs): supported programming languages include C++, Java, .NET, and more.

+#### AWS Elastic Beanstalk
+With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform.

+#### AWS CloudFormation
+With AWS CloudFormation, you can treat your infrastructure as code.
+This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

+## Module 4
+### Connectivity to AWS
+#### Amazon Virtual Private Cloud (Amazon VPC)
+Amazon VPC enables you to provision an isolated section of the AWS Cloud.
+In this isolated section, you can launch resources in a virtual network that you define.
+Within a virtual private cloud (VPC), you can organize your resources into subnets.
+A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.

+Internet gateway:
+To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.
+An internet gateway is a connection between a VPC and the internet.

+#### Virtual private gateway
+To access private resources in a VPC, you can use a virtual private gateway.
+A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.

+#### AWS Direct Connect
+AWS Direct Connect is a service that enables you to establish a dedicated private connection between your data center and a VPC.

+### Subnets
+A subnet is a section of a VPC in which you can group resources based on security or operational needs.
+Subnets can be public or private.
+- Public subnets contain resources that need to be accessible by the public, such as an online store’s website.
+- Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.

+### Network access control lists (ACL)
+When a customer requests data from an application hosted in the AWS Cloud, this request is sent as a packet.
+A packet is a unit of data sent over the internet or a network.
+It enters into a VPC through an internet gateway.
+Before a packet can enter into a subnet or exit from a subnet, it checks for permissions.
+These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.
+The VPC component that checks packet permissions for subnets is a network access control list (ACL).

+### Domain Name System (DNS)
+Translating a domain name to an IP address.

+#### AWS Route 53
+Amazon Route 53 is a DNS web service.
+It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.